e11938258/InDMP/README.md

 ## General info

 Integrated The Machine-actionable Data Management planning application (InDMP) serves as a proof-of-concept for the thesis Framework for integration of RDM services using machine-actionable DMPs.
 The application allows to integrate RDM services using maDMPs to exchange information using a REST API, manage which services can modify what as well as to track the evolution of DMPs and provenance of information.
-The repository contains the mentioned application for integration (indmp-app) and an application (app-simulation) that simulates the behaviour of the DMP tool and the repository using test cases.
+The repository contains the mentioned application for integration (indmp-app) and an application (simulation-app) that simulates the behaviour of the DMP tool and the repository using test cases.
 You can see the structure of the repository in the following listing:

 ```
 indmp-app
 │   README.md
 │   LICENSE
-└───simulation-app
+└───indmp-app
 │   │   src
 │   │   pom.xml
-└───indmp-app
+└───simulation-app
 │   │   src
 │   │   pom.xml
 ```